Hilbert space signatures of non-ergodic glassy dynamics

 Equations (\ref{F2},\ref{fx}) can be derived along the line of ideas present in Refs.~\cite{polymer1,polymer2}.
 We introduce Laplace transform $G(e^{-x})$ of the probability density function $\mathcal{P}(\Gamma_j)$ where evolution of $\Gamma_j$ along the recursion follows Eq.(\ref{SGammaphi}).
 Then, instead of Eq.(9) of Ref.~\cite{polymer2} we come to

 where $\mu$ stays for a pair of indices $j,m$ staying in the R.H.S. of Eq.(\ref{SGammaphi}), number of such pairs is $K(K-1)/2$.
-Density of the distribution $\rho(\epsilon)d\epsilon$ is determined by the original distribution of local fields $P_0(h_1,h_2) = W^{-2}\theta(\frac{W}{2}-|h_1|)\theta(\frac{W}{2}-|h_2|)$ and by the function (\ref{fx}) that corresponds to the $h$-dependent factor in Eq.(\ref{SGammaphi}) after we set $h_j \to 0$, as it was done in the beginning of Sec.
-II A 1 above.
+Density of the distribution $\rho(\epsilon)d\epsilon$ is determined by the original distribution of local fields $P_0(h_1,h_2) = W^{-2}\theta(\frac{W}{2}-|h_1|)\theta(\frac{W}{2}-|h_2|)$ and by the function (\ref{fx}) that corresponds to the $h$-dependent factor in Eq.(\ref{SGammaphi}).
+We set $h_j \to 0$ to estimate the critical values of the disorder.
 Second power of the characteristic function $G$ comes about in Eq.(\ref{recursion2}) due to the presence of two random variables $\Gamma_k,\Gamma_m$ in the R.H.S. of Eq.(\ref{SGammaphi}).
 General properties of the characteristic function $G(x)$ are the same as in the original approach~\cite{polymer1,polymer2}.
 In particular, freezing transition point is determined by its far right asymptotics $x \to \infty$ where $1 - G(x) \equiv g(x) \ll 1$, and thus $G^2(x) \approx 1 - 2g(x)$.
 Due to that fact, we come to Eq.(\ref{F2}), where we also replaced $K(K-1)\to K^2$ in the large-$K$ limit.

 Approximate integration in Eq.(\ref{F2}) and use of (\ref{crit}) gives